 Students wishing to audit courses must register through regular registration procedures and pay standard tuition and fees.
-Students who register to take a course for credit and then choose to audit the course must submit a Request for an Audit Grade form to the Records and Registration Office within the first 15 days of the term for a full-term class.
-The instructor must sign the form to approve the change.
-A student may change from audit to credit status through the Records and Registration Office only during the first five days of the term.
+Students who register to take a course for credit and then choose to audit the course must submit a Request for an Audit Grade form to the Records and Registration Office Student Services within the first 15 weekdays days of the term for a sixteen week, full-term class or an equivalent percentage for minimester classes taught on a shorter schedule.
+The instructor must sign the form to approve the change approve the audit status.
+A student may change from audit to credit status through the Records and Registration Office Student Services only during the first five days of the term for a sixteen week, full-term class or an equivalent percentage for classes taught on a minimester schedule.
 Audit work does not receive credit and cannot be used toward diploma or degree requirements.
 All prerequisites must be met before a course can be audited.
 Physical Education classes may not be audited.
 Audit work is not covered by financial assistance.

-Curriculum Course Repetition
+Course Repetition

-Students who need a course to graduate may take the course as many times as necessary to pass it, providing space is available.
-Any course that has been passed or audited may not be taken for credit or audited more than twice per academic year subject to space being available after registration.
-The twiceper-year regulation also applies to single or elective courses that are not required for graduation.
+Students who need a course to graduate may take the course as many times as necessary to pass it.
+Any course that has been passed or audited may not be taken for credit or audited more than twice per academic year.
+The twice-per-year regulation also applies to single or elective courses that are not required for graduation.
 No single Physical Education course may be attempted more than twice.

 If a student has a failing grade in a required course, the course must be passed prior to graduation.
-If a student fails a prerequisite course, it must be repeated successfully before beginning the next course.
-This could result in the student being enrolled for a longer period than is normally required to complete requirements for graduation.
+If a student fails a prerequisite course, it must be repeated successfully before beginning the subsequent course.
+This could result in the student's being enrolled for a longer period than is normally required to complete requirements for graduation.